Boosted Top Tagging through Flavour-violating interactions at the LHC: Collider Analysis and Discussion

 \item{\bf {N-Subjettiness:}}

-We carry forward our analysis with the dissection of the large-R jet, in order to obtain a closer look at the internal subjet structures, and the observable, the N-Subjettiness \cite{NSubjettiness} turns out to be an efficient variable to look at.
-The N-Subjettiness of a given boosted jet, with N denoting the number of subjet axes considered within the large-R jet, provides a measure of the aggregate of the angular distances of the constituents of the large-R jet from their respective nearest subjet axis.
-The N-Subjettiness of a fat-jet is given by \cite{NSubjettiness}, \beq \tau _{N}(\beta) ~= ~ \frac{1}{R_{J}^{\beta} \sum_{k} p_{T,k}} ~\sum_{k} \left( p_{T,k} \times min \{ \Delta R_{1,k}^{\beta}, ~\Delta R_{2,k}^{\beta}, ~..., ~\Delta R_{N,k}^{\beta} \} \right), \eeq where k runs over the constituents of the given topjet, $p_{T,k}$ being the corresponding transverse momentum, $\beta$ is an angular weighting exponent, $R_{J}$ is the topjet radius, and $\Delta R_{j,k} ~=~ \sqrt{ (\Delta y)_{j,k}^2 + (\Delta \phi)_{j,k}^2 }$ ($y:$ pseudo-rapidity and $\phi$: azimuthal angle of a concerned particle/axis) is the angular separation between the $k^{th}$ constituent and the $j^{th}$ subjet axis.
-Above expression suggests that, the value of $\tau_{N}$ will be small for an N-prong large-R jet, \textit{i.e.,} a large-R jet mostly containing N subjets, and will be large for a large-R jet with $(N + m)$ prongs.
-Therefore, for a large-R jet with 3-prong structure, $\tau_{3}$ will have the smallest value when compared with $\tau_{1}$ and $\tau_{2}$.
-Figure \ref{Fig:13} shows the distribution of N-Subjettiness variable for the signal and different SM background events with $N ~=~ 1, ~2, ~3$ and $\beta = 1$.
-As anticipated, the signal and the irreducible background show identical traits, with the peaks of the distribution progressively shifting towards the left as one increases the N, from 1 to 3.
-This confirms that the topjets in our sample principally contain 3 subjets.
+We carry forward our analysis with the observable N-Subjettiness \cite{NSubjettiness} of a given boosted jet, with N denoting the number of subjet axes considered within the large-R jet.
+It provides a measure of the aggregate of the angular distances of the constituents of the jet from their respective nearest subjet axis.
+It is defined as \cite{NSubjettiness}, \beq \tau _{N}(\beta) ~= ~ \frac{1}{R_{J}^{\beta} \sum_{k} p_{T,k}} ~\sum_{k} \left( p_{T,k} \times min \{ \Delta R_{1,k}^{\beta}, ~\Delta R_{2,k}^{\beta}, ~..., ~\Delta R_{N,k}^{\beta} \} \right), \eeq where k runs over the constituents of the given large-R jet, $p_{T,k}$ being the corresponding transverse momentum, $\beta$ is an angular weighting exponent, $R_{J}$ is the large-R radius, and $\Delta R_{j,k} ~=~ \sqrt{ (\Delta y)_{j,k}^2 + (\Delta \phi)_{j,k}^2 }$ ($y:$ pseudo-rapidity and $\phi:$ azimuthal angle of a concerned particle/axis) is the angular separation between the $k^{th}$ constituent and the $j^{th}$ subjet axis.
+In order to estimate how distinct the three subjet axes for the large-R jet are, we obtain the distribution for the ratio of $\frac{\tau_{N}}{\tau_{N-1}}$ denoted $\tau_{N (N-1)}$ for $N ~=~ 2, ~3$ with $\beta ~=~ 1$.
+Figure \ref{Fig:14} (left) sketches the distribution of $\tau_{21}$, which gives an estimate of the proximity of the large R jet to a two-prong structure with respect to a single-prong substructure.
+The signal and the irreducible background gain a distinct peak at $\sim$0.5 while the QCD events show a left-skewed distribution with flatter peaks towards the right.
+The behavior of $\tau_{32}$, which provides an estimate of the 3-prong nature of the large-R jet over the 2-prong trait, in Figure \ref{Fig:14} (right) shows a behavior similar to that observed for $\tau_{21}$.
+The sharp peak for the QCD events towards the right suggests that these jets have essentially 2-prong structures.